 The agency is mandated to provide services to criminal defendants deemed incompetent to proceed to trial due to mental retardation and autism.
 This activity is accomplished through 236 forensic beds in the Developmental Services Institutions that serve people who have been committed by the courts for competency restoration in a secure setting.
 These individuals have been determined by the criminal courts to be a danger to themselves or others.
+The forensic services system continues to serve more individuals each year, and the demand for forensic services increases at a faster rate that the capcity to serve defendants.

 Florida is also part of a national movement to serve people with developmental disabilities in community-based settings rather than in large congregate settings.
-3,023 licensed beds serve people in public and private Intermediate Care Facilities for the Developmentally Disabled (ICF/DD), 955 beds are in public facilities (DSIs) and 2,068 beds are in private provider facilities of institutional care Florida Statutes direct the agency to divert people from institutions, to give priority to community-based residential placements, and to focus on programs that prevent or reduce the severity of developmental disabilities.
+3,023 licensed beds serve people in public and private Intermediate Care Facilities for the Developmentally Disabled (ICF/DD), 955 beds are in public facilities (DDIs) and 2,068 beds are in private provider facilities of institutional care.
+Florida Statutes direct the agency to divert people from institutions, to give priority to community-based residential placements, and to focus on programs that prevent or reduce the severity of developmental disabilities.
 The agency continues this commitment to serve people in the community with the ongoing closure of Gulf Coast Center in Fort Myers, which began in FY 2005/2006 and is scheduled to be completed by June 30, 2010.